Hacknocraft/AppFriendsDocs/docs/api.md

 ```
 ------

-## Public Chat Channels
+## Chat Channels
-Public chat channels are open to any user.
+Chat channels are open to any user.
 ### 1. Get all chat channels
 Endpoint      | Method        | API Type      | Description
 ------------- | ------------- | ------------- | -------------